ibm-cloud-docs/dns-svcs/cr-add.md

 - **-f, --force** allows for creating custom resolver with fewer than 2 locations.

-## Create a custom resolver using the API
+## Create a custom resolver with the API
 {: #api-create-cr}
 {: api}